top of page

 • The Institutional Coherence Initiative is an evolving collaboration across governance, AI research, institutional design, and ethics.
 Additional contributors and advisors will be announced as the work develops.

-• Present AI Partners: ChatGPT 5.2, Gemini, Midjourney.
+• Present AI Partners: Claude Sonnet 4.6, ChatGPT 5.2, Gemini, Midjourney.

 • Present Coherence Advisors: pending.